-On January 1, 2018, Medellín increased fares for the metro system in the city.
-So, we are providing an up-to-date Medellín Metro guide along with tips for using the metro system in Medellín.
+On January 1, 2019, Medellín increased fares for the metro system in the city.
+So, we are providing an up-to-date Medellín Metro guide with the new fares along with tips for using the metro system in Medellín.

 Medellín has the only rail-based metro system in Colombia.
 But this mass transportation system is much more than a rail-based system.

 Medellín’s metro system is a comprehensive transportation system that integrates two rail lines, a Tranvía tramcar line, four Metrocable cable-car lines, two Metroplús elongated bus line and even hundreds of small feeder metro buses.

 - Two rail lines – Line A (north to south) with 21 stations and Line B (center to west) with six stations.

 - Four Metrocable cable car lines – Line H with two stations, Line J with three stations, Line K with three stations and Line L with two stations.